 While you work to meet the Requirements there's quite a bit of support that you could find helpful.
 I've spoken to the Good Practice Team who can assist with aspects of the statistics (goodpracticeteam@statistics.gsi.gov.uk).
-Also I think you have spoken before to the statistic from the NSO Statistical Advice and Support team, I've spoken to the spoken to the statistic also happy to offer support
+Also I think you have spoken before to from the NSO Statistical Advice and Support team, I've spoken to and she is also happy to offer support